Ottoman–Wahhabi war: Campaigns

+The Ottomans began the Najd Expedition in 1818, involving a series of military conflicts.
 En route to Dariyya, the Ottoman armies executed everyone over ten years age in Dhurma.
 Ibrahim's forces would march towards Diriyya during the early months of 1818, easily routing Saudi resistances and arrive at the capital by April 1818.
-The Siege would last until September 1818, with the Ottoman forces waiting for Saudi supplies to run out.
+The Siege of Diriyah would last until September 1818, with the Ottoman forces waiting for Saudi supplies to run out.
 On 11 September 1818, Abdullah Ibn Saud would sue for peace, offering his surrender, in exchange for sparing Diriyya.
 However, Al Diriyya would be razed to ground under orders of Ibrahim Pasha.

 It was not until September 1818 that the Wahhabi state ended with the surrendering of its leaders and the head of the Wahhabi state, Abdullah bin Saud, who was sent to Istanbul to be executed.
-Thus, the Emirate of Diriyah formally ended with the surrendering of its leaders and the head of the Wahhabi state, Abdullah bin Saud, was taken captive and sent to Istanbul.
+Thus, the first Saudi state formally ended with the surrendering of its leaders and the head of the Wahhabi state, Abdullah bin Saud, was taken captive and sent to Istanbul.
 In December, Emir Abdullah ibn Saud was executed with the public display of his corpse, upon the orders of the Ottoman Sultan.

-The British empire welcomed Ibrahim Pasha's siege of Dariyya with the goal of promoting trade interests in the region.
+The British Empire welcomed Ibrahim Pasha's siege of Diriyah with the goal of promoting trade interests in the region.
 Captain George Forster Sadleir, an officer of the British Army in India was dispatched from Bombay to consult with Ibrahim Pasha in Dariyya.